Location

 TOURISM

-Beyond Sun & Sea: Sustainable Growth, the Experience Economy & New Markets
+Tourism Beyond the Traditional Model: Sustainable Growth, Experiences & New Markets

 Cyprus has recently re-emerged with strong momentum — recording increases in arrivals and revenues approaching record levels.
 Yet the traditional “sun & sea” model is no longer sufficient.
 The tourism of the future demands diversity, quality, enriched experiences and resilience.
 The Deputy Minister and tourism sector entrepreneurs will jointly shape the Cyprus Tourism Vision: